-Risks include the standard risks of anaesthesia and the risks of MVD and RF.
-The risks of MVD involve the usual risks of sinus surgery such as intra- and postoperative bleeding due to injury of the artery, postoperative sinusitis, paraesthesia of the palate and face, oroantral fistula, dental injury and theoretically entering the orbit.
+Risks include the standard risks of anaesthesia and the usual risks of sinus surgery such as intra- and postoperative bleeding due to injury of the artery, postoperative sinusitis, paraesthesia of the palate and face, oroantral fistula, dental injury and theoretically entering the orbit.
 However, these complication rates are very low.